- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing a comprehensive system monitoring and alerting solution, you can proactively identify and address potential issues, ensuring the early detection and prevention of data loss events on NAS Lenovo ThinkSystem SN550 Blade Server devices.

-Although NAS ThinkSystem SN550 Blade Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SN550 Blade Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -